-As a final pointer to the rather short term destruction of valuable resources in spite of the most acute conflict, let us turn to Khandesh at the end of the cplonial period.
+As a final pointer to the rather short term destruction of valuable resources in spite of the most acute conflict, let us turn to Khandesh at the end of the colonial period.
 The picture of the immediate post 1818 Khandesh that we get from British records is that of complete desolation and depopulation.
 The British administrators blamed the high number of deserted villages on the warfare in Khandesh in 1802-1803 and a famine that affected all area between Satpuda mountains and Hyderabad.
 The fact that Arab mercenary soldiers in the pay of the local elite went on sprees of looting and destruction added to the woes of Khandesh according to early British records.
 Modern historians have accepted this explanation in toto.
 Yet, a careful examination of the village level data in Khandesh that were generated in 1826 reveals two types of depopulation.
 One was the desertion of villages associated with warfare, which was on the way to being reversed in 1826.
-What seems like desolation was really long distance migration from old commercial areas like Nawapur which had been become poorer over the eighteenth century because the trade on the Agra-Surat highway had declined.
-These people had migrated, over the later years of the eighteenth century into parganas like Nasirabad, which had thriving urban networks and provided economic opportunities.
-The warfare related depopulation of these new commercial areas had reversed itself almost completely by 1826
+What seems like desolation was really long distance migration from old commercial areas like Nawapur which had been become poorer over the 18th century because the trade on the Agra- Surat highway had declined.
+These people had migrated, over the later years of the 18th century into parganas like Nasirabad, which had thriving urban networks and provided economic opportunities.
+The warfare related depopulation of these new commercial areas had reversed itself almost completely by 1826.

-After a period of war, everyone sought to restore order.
+In Girjoji's entire career, in spite of protracted and intense fighting over watans, his lands never seem to have been laid waste by a rival claimant.
+Such a course of action would have been entirely self-defeating.
+Therefore, everyone sought to restore order.
 The business in Supe pargana had suffered through warfare and heavy octroi duties.
-Shahu, claiming that " this leads to losses to the state", got the octroi levies regulated in a very detailed order.
+Shahu, claiming that "this leads to losses to the state", got the octroi levies regulated in a very detailed order.
 A new peth was established in Karyat Maval by Changoji Jadhav Shete in 1714.
 In order that it should prosper, taxes were waived for four years.
 Arjoji Kusurkar had fled from the village of Kusur because of local politics.
 Chandaji Rao Rane represented to Shivaji II that he should be allowed to return.
 Shivaji II guaranteed his safety and directed him to return to Kusur.
-In 1710, the Mahajans, Deshmukhs and Deshpandes of pr-ant Pune made a petition to Pilaji Jadhav about the rights of the Balutedars.
+In 1710, the Mahajans, Deshmukhs and Deshpandes of prant Pune made a petition to Pilaji Jadhav about the rights of the Balutedars.
 The petition says that though the land was devastated due to conflict for many days, every village was populated again.
 All balutedars had come back, but were making arbitrary demands.
 Hence, Pilaji had asked the Mahajans, Deshmukhs and Deshpandes to discover what local practice had been.
 In this petition, local usage was listed out and Pilaji was requested to make appropriate rules.
 The area could be settled quite rapidly, once the disturbances were over.
-Conflict does not seem to have had a very long term impact. \\xxxv\
+Conflict does not seem to have had a very long term impact.